An Opportunity to Improve the Quality of Children’s Health Care Through Customized Technical Assistance

 This 12-month knowledge transfer program will run from April 2016 to March 2017.

 No, the program is available free of charge.
 You will, however, be expected to commit time and resources for your quality improvement project to make the most of the technical assistance provided.

 How do I apply?

 To be considered, applicants must complete an Expression of Interest Form (Word file, 52 KB).
+The deadline for submitting an Expression of Interest form has been extended until March 11, 2016 at 5:00pm ET.
 If the applicant is not the State Medicaid or CHIP agency, the applicant must obtain a written letter of support from the State Medicaid director or CHIP director.
-Please send completed forms and the letter of support to CHIPRADemoEval@ahrq.hhs.gov no later than February 25, 2016.
-States will be notified of the decision by the end of March.
+Please send completed forms and the letter of support to CHIPRADemoEval@ahrq.hhs.gov.

 Who can answer questions I have?